KrishanHaridaran/fun-projects/Messing with Phishing Sites/readme.txt

 (This script is made for chrome browser)

-This script is originally made for messing with phising sites to confuse the site users with fake credentials.
+This script is originally made for messing with phising sites to confuse the site owners with fake credentials.
 Script is tested in a windows environment.

 NOTE :- This script is developed to work for my needs, so you must modify the script to work as you needed.